Neetesh1541/Body-Motion-Clone/README.md

 This project creates a real-time interactive **clone motion** beside your live webcam feed using **MediaPipe** and **OpenCV**, complete with glowing stick figure visuals and dynamic color transitions.
 It also provides a **3D plot** of your pose for enhanced visualization using **Matplotlib**.

 ---

-## 📸 Demo

-> A mirror-image stick figure clone follows your body movements on screen while the corresponding 3D pose is plotted live.

----